 You can also see your LinkedIn groups on the left side of your homepage.
 Below your profile summary is a menu with your recent interactions, groups, and hashtags.

 Click any of these groups to directly access their feed.
 Click “show more” to open the list.
-Click “see all” to go to the page where you can see all your LinkedIn groups.
+Select “see all” to go to the page where you can see all your LinkedIn groups.

 How to create a group on LinkedIn

-You can also access this page by clicking the “work” button located on the top right corner of your homepage.
+- Go to linkedin.com/groups/ (you can also access this page by clicking the “work” button located on the top right corner of your homepage.)

 How to leave a LinkedIn group